nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 ### Great Insights

-Great thing about this gem is that you can view the locks and the history of what went down in your queues.
+The great thing about this gem is that you can view the locks and the history of what went down in your queues.
 All you need to do is add the following lines in your `config/routes.rb`:

 ```